Vegan ‘Egg’ Tofu Mayonnaise Sandwich

 It’s also a hit with my kids who don’t think it’s that much different from an egg mayonnaise sandwich.

-Those who crave the sulphur eggy taste of real eggs, then check out black salt.
 With just a pinch you can achieve the eggy taste without adding any animal ingredients!

 Vegan 'Egg' Tofu Mayonnaise Sandwich